lsu-emdm/MUS-2745/Intro-to-Comp-Music-master/Lab-Assignments/Lab-Assignment-7.md

   * Practice with applying effects
   * Practice with using a limiter
 ---
+1. Add at least two effects plugins discussed in class to the tracks of your choice.

 8. When you are finished, submit your project using the procedure in the [Basic Submission Instructions](../DAW-instructions/basic-submission-instructions.md#submitting-a-song) document.